squidud/tistatsi/README.md

 ```

 ## License/etc
-Logo design by Breanna Dunworth
+Logo design by Breanna Dunworth.

 This project is open source.